gabsgamin/RobC_InstagramProj/README.md

 #### Overview

-This repository provides a starting point to build an application based on the Instagram platform.
+This repository provides is a modified version of HSInstagram  app.
+It is a starting point to build an application based on the Instagram platform.
 In addition to the Instagram API model, the respository includes a sample iOS project.

 #### Requirements